School of Civil Engineering

 Are there any specialist software or systems that I need for my programme and where do I find out information about it?

-You do not necessarily need to buy a new laptop but, if you are considering doing so, it is worth waiting until we contact you in late August/ early September with details of the minimum specifications that would be required to run specialist civil engineering on your own machine.
+You don’t necessarily need to buy a new laptop but, if you are considering doing so, it is worth waiting until we contact you in late August/early September with details of the minimum specifications that would be required to run specialist civil engineering on your own machine.
 You will, however, be able to access that software on University computers or remotely.
-On arrival in the School of Civil Engineering each undergraduate student is provided with a safety kit comprising of safety boots, high visibility jacket, hard hat, gloves and safety glasses all contained in a high visibility backpack.
-This will be used when taking part in selected laboratory practical sessions, during survey camp and any site visits you may undertake.
-We will also contact you with details of the drawing kit you will need to order.

 Where can I access resources for my degree?